hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - scenario: deployment flexibility as organization’s needs  -> transition
   - message tracking w/ `trackingconfig` command
   - acting as a Mail Transfer Agent (MTA) within the email-delivery chain
+  - ESA + AMP to upload file for analysis but network congestion: file upload abandoned
+  - dynamic spam protection: ESA w/ real-time updates from Talso

 - Web Security Appliance (WSA)
+  - including a web proxy, a threat analytics engine, antimalware engine, policy management, and reporting in a single physical or virtual appliance
+  - main purpose: protect users from accessing malicious websites and being infected by malware
   - combined integrated solution of strong defense and web protection, visibility, and controling solutions
+  - WSA HTTP proxy obtains the client's request can be defined as one of two ways: Transparently or Explicitly.
+    - Transparent
+      - the existence of the proxy unknown
+      - network infrastructure devices (layer 3 switches) redirect web traffic to the proxy
+      - <span style="color: #bb6600;">Policy Based Routing (PBR)</span>: a Layer 3 switch is used to redirect based on destination port 80
+      - WCCP: a WCCP v2 enabled device (typically a router, switch, PIX, or ASA) redirects port 80
+      - Bridged mode: Dual NICs, virtually paired, traffic goes in one NIC and out the other (not available)
+    - Explicitly
+      - client knows existence of the proxy $\to$ sending all web traffic to the proxy
+      - no DNS lookup, WAS responsible for DNS resolution
+      - config each client to send traffic to WSA
+      - WSA errsponds w/ its own IP info
+      - Browser Configured: Client browser is explicitly configured to use a proxy
+      - .PAC file configured: Client browser is explicitly configured to us a .PAC file, which in turn, references the proxy
+  - Web Cache Communications Protocol (WCCP)
+    - specify interactions between one or more routers (or Layer 3 switches) and one or more web-caches
+    - purpose: to establish and maintain the transparent redirection of selected
   - decryption policies define the handling of HTTPS traffic within the web proxy:
     - when to decrypt HTTPS traffic.
     - how to handle requests that use invalid or revoked security certificates